-We will reduce our benefits for the inpatient hospital stay by \$500 if no one contacts us for precertification.
+We will reduce our benefits for the inpatient hospital stay or residential treatment care by \$500 if no one contacts us for precertification.
 If the stay is not medically necessary, we will not pay any benefits.

 How to precertify an admission